 The Common Info field of the Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include the MLD MAC address of the MLD with which the AP is affiliated by setting MLD MAC Address Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.

-The Link Info field of the Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include one or more Per-STA Profile subelement(s), each of which contains the complete information (such as capabilities and operational parameters) of an AP affiliated with the AP MLD and corresponding to a link that is accepted by the AP MLD and requested by the non-AP MLD and shall set the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.
+The Link Info field of the Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include one or more Per-STA Profile subelement(s), each of which contains the complete information (such as capabilities and operational parameters) of an AP affiliated with the AP MLD and corresponding to a link that is accepted by the AP MLD and requested by the non-AP MLD and shall set the Complete Profile subfield of the Per-STA Control field of the Basic variant Multi-Link element to 1 and indicate SUCCESS in the Status Code subfield included in the per-STA profile subelement of the Basic variant Multi-Link element. (#3251)

+The Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include a Per-STA Profile subelement corresponding to a link that is not accepted by the AP MLD, is requested by the non-AP MLD and is not the link used to send (Re)Association Request frame, and shall set the Complete Profile subfield of the Per-STA Control field of the Basic variant Multi-Link element to 1 and indicate the failure cause of not accepting the link in the Status Code subfield included in the per-STA profile subelement of the Basic variant Multi-Link element. (#3251)

 The Link ID subfield of the Per-STA Control field of the Per-STA Profile subelement for the corresponding AP that accepts a link requested by an STA of non-AP MLD with a non-AP MLD is set to the link ID of the AP of the AP MLD that is operating on that link.

 Each Per-STA Profile subelement included in the Basic variant Multi-Link element carried in the (Re-)Association Request frame and the (Re-)Association Response frame shall not include another Basic variant Multi-Link element.